 What is the best age for a hair transplant?

 There is no right or wrong answer to this question as it typically depends on the individual.
 Your circumstances may differ from someone else’s, and you may require a hair transplant earlier than they do.

 To ensure that your hair loss pattern is fully determined, it is advised that you wait for your procedure until you are 30 years old.
 Up until you have your hair transplant procedure, it is important to note that it can help you to use non-surgical treatments, as mentioned previously, to prevent any more chances of hair loss.

 The gentleman below stabilised his hair loss using non-surgical treatments so that when he underwent hair transplant surgery, he knew it would last him a long time.

 Follicular Unit Excision (FUE) is one of the most popular methods of hair transplant.
 Typically, it is a minimally invasive procedure with less noticeable hair transplant scarring, and the recovery process is manageable if you take the correct precautions.
 The process is precise as your surgeon will extract hair follicles from donor areas usually found on the back or sides of your head and will then transfer them to areas where you are thinning to match natural hair direction and angulation.

-Although you might be in a rush to get a hair transplant, you should be aware that this can come with some risks if you are having your procedure at an early age.
+Although you might be in a rush to get a hair transplant, you should be aware that this can come with some risks if you are having your procedure at a young age.
 You could end up with patchy results as you grow older because it can be harder for your surgeon to distinguish a balding pattern and determine how your hair will recede.
 As you age, hair loss might occur in other areas which may require a second hair transplant at a later date.